 Because of a variety of reasons (ie., child will not take the medicine), some families have contacted Compounding Pharmacies for assistance.

 The liquid and tablet generic drug brand for Levocarnitine was approved for distribution by the FDA several years ago.
-Please note that this generic drug form by Rising Pharmaceuticals, Inc. (as well as the brand name Carnitor®) needs a Prescription from the Dr. Additionally, a generic authorized by Sigma-Tau is available from Hi-Tech Pharmaceuticals - as an oral solution and tablet .
+Please note that the generic drug form, as well as the brand name Carnitor®, needs a Prescription from the Dr. Additionally, the generic authorized by Sigma-Tau is available from Hi-Tech Pharmacal - as an oral solution and tablet .

 Please also note that the generic DRUG form of L-carnitine is NOT the same as the over-the-counter carnitine supplements often bought at healthfood stores ~ those products are NOT regulated or approved by the FDA to be used for metabolic disorders (read the article below for further information).
 The term 'generic form of a drug' should NOT be used interchangeably with the term 'over-the-counter supplement.'

 BE ON ALERT: MAJOR DIFFERENCES BETWEEN THE DRUG CARNITOR® AND THE HEALTH FOOD VERSION OF CARNITINE